-As a language learner you not only have to remember what you learn, but what you learn also has to be integrated into a growing framework of language.
-So you have to more than remember a word, sound, phrase, etc; at the same time you need to know how to use it and when to use it.
+As a language learner, you not only have to remember what you learn, but what you learn also has to be integrated into a growing framework of language.
+So you have to more than remember a word, sound, phrase, etc; at the same time, you need to know how to use it and when to use it.
 This takes more than what we need to do to remember, for example, a president or a capital city.

 In the area of language learning that would relate to using what we learn in more varied situations and with more accuracy.
 This requires work on our part to refine our understandings and usage as we listen, speak, read or write.
 As we use what we learn more and more, we are laying “better roads” so the information can travel up and down the roads faster.
 Then the “asphalt or bitumen” needs to be laid to make the road even smoother and faster.
 Extended usage is what forms the myelin sheath from the brain cells to our mouth, ears etc, which enables the information to pass up and down from our brain to our body.
-By the time the multi lane highways are laid the new usage is travelling virtually instantaneously.
+By the time the multi-lane highways are laid the new usage is travelling virtually instantaneously.

 The second way to improve memory relates to the biological functioning of the brain.
 The brain has needs just like the rest of our body.
-We need to maintain it in the face of deterioating physical conditons in the wider society.
+We need to maintain it in the face of deteriorating physical conditions in the wider society.
 In many countries, with an ever expanding population, there have been increasing demands made upon the land to produce food.
-At the same time there has been insufficient fertilizing.
+At the same time, there has been insufficient fertilizing.
 Most farmers use NPK, a combination of 3 minerals to fertilize the soil, whereas the body needs in excess of 60 every day.
-As a result there has been a severe degradation in the quality of the soil and hence crops.
+As a result, there has been a severe degradation in the quality of the soil and hence crops.
 Put together with early harvesting, long periods of storage and the growth in the fast food Industry there has been a documented decrease in the amount of nutrition we have access to.
 Nutrition is a key aspect to health, including brain health and energy levels.

 The following steps can help you to improve brain function:

-Every brain cell is encased in essential fatty acids (EFAs).
+- Every brain cell is encased in essential fatty acids (EFAs).
 A lack of EFAs will affect brain function as the brain cells lose some of their integrity (Taking EFAs has been seen to improve brain function – beware of some fish oil, as much of it is contaminated with mercury)

-Adequate levels of anti-oxidants are needed to repair the oxidative damage that happens in the brain and the rest of the body, with resulting impacts on functioning.
+- Adequate levels of anti-oxidants are needed to repair the oxidative damage that happens in the brain and the rest of the body, with resulting impacts on functioning.
 Anti-oxidants are formed in fruit and vegetables when they ripen on the plants.
 As much of it is early harvested, we don’t get a lot of anti oxidants from them.
 Also as we get older, our ability to create anti-oxidants plummets (Taking a combination of a number of anti-oxidants can help reduce oxidative stress on the brain)

-A plant based mineral supplement drink – supplementing the missing minerals- can help every function in the body to work better
+- A plant based mineral supplement drink – supplementing the missing minerals- can help every function in the body to work better

-Reduce sugar and refined foods (like white flour and white sugar) consumption as they help form neurotoxins.
+- Reduce sugar and refined foods (like white flour and white sugar) consumption as they help form neurotoxins.

-Adequate levels of protein are needed – neurotransmitters are made of protein.
+- Adequate levels of protein are needed – neurotransmitters are made of protein.

-Excessive stress will also reduce the ability of our brain to function at its best.
+- Excessive stress will also reduce the ability of our brain to function at its best.

-The brain is made mainly of water, so ensure adequate water intake (note that soda pop and caffeinated drinks dehydrate you).
+- The brain is made mainly of water, so ensure adequate water intake (note that soda pop and caffeinated drinks dehydrate you).

-Last but not least, it has been shown that taking coconut oil can improve your cognitive performance.
+- Last but not least, it has been shown that taking coconut oil can improve your cognitive performance.

-For those of you who would prefer to listen to this …
+For those of you who would prefer to listen to what you just read…